phayes/fimble/README.md

 To create a manifest, fimble creates a space-efficient bloom-filter.
 This is fairly expensive, but the resulting manifest is small and easy to pass around or check into version control.

 To check the current status of a system, fimble takes a two step process:
   1. First fimble does a quick-check, computing the blake3 digest of the system and checking this against the master digest in the manifest.
-  2. If no mismatch is found, then we know the system is unaltered and we are done.
+If no digest mismatch is found, then we know the system is unaltered and we are done.
-  3. If there is a mismatch, fimble utilizes the bloom-filter in the manifest to pinpoint the location of the difference.
+  2. If there is a mismatch, fimble utilizes the bloom-filter in the manifest to pinpoint the location of the difference.

 ## Caveats